 Getting comfortable in our skin is not easy.
 We may feel disconnected or feel a great deal of shame and worry about how we may be perceived by others.
 In the bedroom, this could further alienate partners.

 We're here to help you embrace yourself and love your body.

 The way we view our bodies and the way we view ourselves is likely to be tied to each other.
 The people we interact with may judge us for how we present ourselves and factors we cannot control for how we look (for example, our gender, race, or any physical disabilities).
-This judgement can become internalized, where we start judging ourselves unfairly based off of how others have judged us in the past.
-Part of this internalization process is a stigma against discussing these experiences with other people.
-The silence around having a negative self-esteem or negative body image typically can make the problem worse, as we assume those around us do not deal with these issues as well.
+This judgment can become internalized, where we start judging ourselves unfairly based on how others have judged us in the past.

 Approximately 91% of women are unhappy with their bodies ... only 5% of women naturally possess the "ideal" body type often portrayed by Americans in the media.